 Backing up your Mac is important because you have only one internal drive and once it goes all of your data can be lost.
 At ant time you can say good bye to all of those family photo or work documents.
 So be smart and backup your Mac.

 Open System Preferences by click on the Apple logo in the top left corner of the menu bar then go down to System Preferences

-Now that your are in System Preferences click on Time Machine
+Now that you’re are in System Preferences click on Time Machine

 Once the Time Machine preference pane open toggle the On/Off switch

 At this point, you will be prompted to connect your drive to your computer and select it from the list.
 If you need to before you select the drive for back up format or wipe it using Disk Utility in the Utility folder

 Now your computer should start backing up to your external hard drive.